lab1092/blender-manual_ja/manual/3d_interaction/transform_control/pivot_point.rst

 The pivot point is the point in space around which all rotations, scalings and mirror transformations are centered.
-You can choose one of five :guilabel:`Pivot Points` from a drop-down list in the header of any 3D area, as seen here in (*Pivot Point modes*).
+You can choose one of five *Pivot Points* from a drop-down list in the header of any 3D area, as seen here in (*Pivot Point modes*).
-The pages linked below describe each :guilabel:`Pivot Point` mode in more detail.
+The pages linked below describe each *Pivot Point* mode in more detail.

 - :doc:`Active element </3d_interaction/transform_control/pivot_point/active_element>`